 Key FeatureRecharge by spending time alone and feel comfortable in small, intimate settingsGain energy from social interactions and thrive in large groups

-ExampleA student who prefers working independently on projects and needs quiet time after group activitiesA student who enjoys being the center of attention and seeks out group discussions
+ExampleA student who prefers working independently on projects and needs quiet time after group activitiesA student who enjoys being the centre of attention and seeks out group discussions

 Classroom UseDeep thinking and processing contribute to thoughtful analysis and written workQuick processing and verbal participation drive collaborative learning and discussions